'Transforming Cancer Research and Care – Changing Lives'

 Born in Auckland, New Zealand, Dr. Murray Brennan received a degree in mathematics from the University of New Zealand and a medical degree from the University of Otago in 1964.
 In 1970 he worked at Peter Bent Brigham Hospital, Harvard Medical School, and at the Joslin Research Laboratories.
 After residency at the Brigham, Dr. Brennan joined the National Cancer Institute.
 In 1981, he joined Memorial Sloan-Kettering Cancer Center (MSKCC) as Chief of Gastric and Mixed Tumor Service.
 Dr. Brennan was Chairman of the Department of Surgery at MSKCC from 1985 until June of 2006.
 He currently holds the Benno C. Schmidt Chair in Clinical Oncology and is Director of the International Center and Vice President for International Programs at MSKCC.
 He has lectured throughout the world and authored and co-authored more than 1,000 scientific papers and book chapters focusing on surgical oncology, endocrinology, metabolism, and nutrition, and is the author of a book on soft tissue sarcoma.
 Dr Brennan received numerous honours for his contribution to oncology.
 Dr. Brennan’s interest, in addition to patient care and research, has been the development of young surgeons.

 The International Cancer Conference is a biennial event hosted by Trinity College Dublin to bring together national and international clinical and scientific leaders from the cancer field.
-The theme of this conference is “Harnessing Fundamental, Translational and Clinical Research for the Benefit of Cancer Patients”.
+The theme of this conference is “Transforming Cancer Research and Care– Changing Lives”.
 Sessions include cancer screening and prevention, molecular and precision oncology, cancer immunology and living with and beyond cancer.
 The Trinity St James’s Cancer Institute is Ireland’s first OECI (Organisation of European Cancer Institutes)-accredited cancer centre.
 As part of the conference an international leader in cancer research who is selected through a separate nominating process gives the Burkitt Lecture and is awarded with a Burkitt Medal.

 To submit abstracts visit https://bytesizedhost.co.uk/tcd/